chromefinch/nmap-did-what/README.md

 ## Credits

 Thanks to the Nmap and Grafana projects for providing powerful open-source tools for network scanning and data visualization.
+I also received assistance form Gogole's Gemini AI, especially for the python.